lavalex/IIDR-FlatFile-Format/README.md

 ## Configuration
 In most scenarios you will need to perform a couple of configuration tasks:
-- Update the configuration properties in the FlatFileDataFormat.properties file
+- Update the configuration properties in the `FlatFileDataFormat.properties` file
 - Add the user exit and its configuration file to the classpath of the CDC engine

+In the `FlatFileDataFormat.properties` file you can set the output format of the change records, either CSV or JSON.
+When specifying `JSON` as the output format, the Record Format in table Flat File properties must be set to *Single Record*.

 ### Setting the configuration properties
 Update the `FlatFileDataFormat.properties` file with your favourite editor.